 When it comes to the extra benefits, as you can see it’s pretty one-sided.
 The Freedom card has the more valuable shopping and traveling protections, which can help you out when something goes wrong with items you buy or while on a trip.

-The shopping benefits provide refunds if your eligible purchases are stolen or damaged, extends their manufacturer’s warranties, and will even reimburse you if your purchases are found being sold at a lesser price.
+The shopping benefits provide refunds if your eligible purchases are stolen or damaged and extends their manufacturer’s warranties.

-The travel protections can help save you time and money while traveling if serious accidents happen, as well as for minor problems like lost bags or canceled trips.
+The travel protections can help save you time and money while traveling if something happens on the road, as well as for minor problems like lost bags or canceled trips.

 Each card also features benefits provided by Visa.
 You’ll need to check your Guide to Benefits, which arrives with your card, to learn what benefits are available to you.

 Here’s an overview of the benefits offered by each card: